ashismo/ashismo.github.com/_posts/spring/2016-03-10-Spring-Boot-Web-Application.md

 </code></pre>

+##### com.ashish.config.GlobalDefaultExceptionHandler:
-**com.ashish.config.GlobalDefaultExceptionHandler**: Checked and un-checked exception handing is shown in this class.
+Checked and un-checked exception handing is shown in this class.
 For any Custom uncaught exception in the program code will get caught in this class and it retuns meaningful error message with HTTP status code accordingly.

 <pre class="prettyprint highlight"><code class="language-java" data-lang="java">
 package com.ashish.config;